DarrellDouglas/Online-Food-Ordering-Database/README.md

-# Online Food Ordering Database
+# Online Food Ordering Database👨🏾‍💻

 This project implements an **Online Food Ordering Database** using MySQL.
 It includes tables, relationships, triggers, and sample data to simulate a real-world online ordering system.